HiltonGiesenow/PoShMon/README.md

 # PoShMon
 PoShMon is an open source PowerShell-based server and farm monitoring solution.
 It's an "agent-less" monitoring tool, which means there's nothing that needs to be installed on any of the environments you want to monitor - you can simply run the script from a regular workstation and have it monitor a single server or group of servers.
 PoShMon is also able to monitor "farm"-based products like SharePoint, in which multiple servers work together to provide a single platform.
 In this case, instead of a list of servers, you need only to supply PoShMon with details of a "primary" server against which you want to monitor the platform and it will use, in this case, SharePoint's API to determine the remaining servers.
 For details on why I built PoShMon, see the bottom of this page.

+## Key Features
+Some of the key features / benefits of PoShMon are:
+* Agent-less Monitoring - nothing needs to be installed on the remote servers
+* Core operating system and web-site monitoring
+* Specialized SharePoint monitoring
+* Supports frequent/critical as well as comprehensive daily monitoring
+* Email, Pushbullet and Office 365 Teams notifications

 ## Installation Instructions
 PoShMon is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PoShMon) so you can either download it from this GitHub page or even install it directly from the gallery onto your local workstation using